 Step 4 – Paint

-Apply a single coat of paint to each FRP and wait for the paint to dry.
+Once the primer is fully dry, apply a single coat of paint to each FRP and wait for the paint to dry.
+If you still see primer showing through the paint, apply another coat.

 And now you have successfully painted an FRP.
-You can repeat the process on as many FRPs as you like.
+You can repeat the same process on as many FRPs as you like.

-Tips and Warning
+Tips and Warning When Painting FRP

 Preparing the FRP panels for painting often needs some sanding (to allow the paint to stick better) which may expose you to the fine fibers that escape into the air.

-Despite such precautions, you’ll need a respirator to cover your mouth and nose to prevent inhaling the fibers.
+So, to let the fine fibers disperse safely in the breeze when you sand, it’s best to prepare the FRPs outdoors.
+Also, as a precaution, you’ll need a respirator to cover your mouth and nose to prevent inhaling the fibers.

 Share the post "How to Paint FRP Panels?
 (Easy Steps and Tips)"